Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Experimental Results

 To compare the models on a single efficiency metric, we introduce a rate that combines relative runtime and peak memory consumption:

-Here, \(t\) is the model’s runtime expressed as a fraction of the fastest implementation, and \(m\) is its maximum memory usage expressed as a fraction of the most memory‑efficient implementation.
+Here, \(t\) is the code’s running time expressed as a fraction of the fastest implementation, and \(m\) is its maximum memory usage expressed as a fraction of the most memory‑efficient implementation.
 A higher rate therefore indicates greater overall efficiency.
-Each model’s overall score is calculated by summing its rates on all six benchmark algorithms; the resulting totals appear in Table \ref{tab:efficiency_rates}.
+The overall score of each model is calculated by adding its rates in the six benchmark algorithms; The resulting totals appear in Table \ref{tab:efficiency_rates}.

-The results indicate that Claude Sonnet 4 Extended is currently the most efficient LLM in terms of combined runtime and peak memory usage, achieving the highest rate (3.11).
-XAI Grok 3 Think ranks second, followed by Claude Sonnet 4 in third place.
+The results indicate that Claude Sonnet 4 Extended is currently the most proficient LLM for software performance engineering of sparse graph algorithm code in terms of combined runtime and peak memory usage, achieving the highest rate (3.11).
+Grok 3 Think ranks second, followed by Claude Sonnet 4 in third place.